Skip to content

 • Ultralytics YOLOv5: Highly recommended for applications demanding real-time performance and ease of deployment, especially on CPU or edge devices.
 Its versatility, extensive support, and efficient resource usage make it ideal for rapid prototyping, mobile applications, video surveillance (computer vision for theft prevention), and projects benefiting from a mature, well-documented ecosystem.

 • Meituan YOLOv6-3.0: A strong contender when maximizing accuracy on GPU is the primary goal, while still requiring fast inference.
-Suitable for applications where the slight mAP improvements over YOLOv5 justify potentially increased complexity or less ecosystem support.
+It is suitable for industrial applications where the slight mAP improvements over YOLOv5 justify potentially increased complexity or less ecosystem support.

 Conclusion